Zane-T-Rice/server-manager-service/README.md

 **Make sure to update the /path/to.**

-You can run the service locally directly or inside of a Docker container.
+You can run the service directly or inside of a Docker container.

 ```sh
 # The environment variables that are needed are in the below Docker command prefixed by the --env flags.